 Okay, let me go to Jessica.

-Um it's very hard to have a discussion with my friend Francisco here because Francisco knows what he's answering is not is tr is he can't say what is really honest and straightforward and truthful.
+It's very hard to have a discussion with my friend Francisco here because Francisco knows what he's answering is true.

-Oh, now come on, hang on.
+Oh, now, come on.

-If you have a hard time saying that if you enter this country without permission and you're not a citizen, you I I have to spend five minutes pulling out of you that it was illegal.
+If you have a hard time saying that if you enter this country without permission and you're not a citizen, I have to spend five minutes pulling out of you that it was illegal.

 And then when we have all these people being warned by a politician, Jessica, is that mayor of Oakland aiding and abetting and assisting in the commission of crimes?